 Protect your phone

-Never reply to unsolicited text messages, even to try and get them stopped.
+Never reply to unsolicited text messages, even to get them stopped.
 Simply delete them.

 Sign up to the Telephone Preference Service to prevent marketing phone calls.